lo-language/velo/docs/collections.md

 #### Scanning Records

-The fields of a record can easily be scanned to access each field (in no particular order).
+The fields of a map can easily be scanned to access each field (in no particular order).

 	env >> (name, value) {
 	}

-#### Filtering Records
+#### Functional helpers

+keys(map) // produces a set
+values(map) // produces a list
+filter()

-Records can be filtered by lists.
+Maps can be filtered by lists.

 	// blacklist fields
 	properties -= []

 	// whitelist fields
 	properties &= []